Got a minute to help? Take our quick website survey>

 - Flip flops or sliders

-- Something to keep you busy, like cards, a tablet or games console
+- Something to keep you busy, like board games, books, a tablet or games console

-- Lists of important phone numbers, in case you can't use your phone
+- Lists of important phone numbers, in case there are times you can't have your phone

-- Medication from your doctor, which you might need to give this to the hospital to look after
+- Medication from your doctor, which hospital staff might need to look after

 What am I not allowed to bring into hospital?

-Different wards will have their own rules about what you can and can't bring with you.
+Every ward has its own rules about what we can and can't bring in with us.

 - Alcohol